dholland42/cellular-automata/rust/README.md

 with Rust we are able to compile to a static binary using `musl`.
 This will allow our binary to run in the extremely minimal `scratch` docker image, which we will use as a production base.
-This means that our final production docker image size is aroung 10MB.
+This means that our final production docker image size is only around 10MB in size.